 The Company issued broker warrants in connection with a 2017 financing.
-As of the date of this AIF, there were 1,748,651 warrants to acquire Common Shares outstanding.
+As of the date of this AIF, there were 1,748,651 warrants to acquire Common Shares outstanding, all of which expire in May 2019.

 Options

 The Company's share option plan permits the Board to grant to directors, officers, consultants and employees of the Company share options to purchase from the Company a designated number of authorized but unissued Common Shares up to but not exceeding 10% of the issued and outstanding Common Shares, less any Common Shares reserved for issuance under share options granted under share compensation arrangements other than the share option plan, at any point in time.